jakzal/phpunit-globals/README.md

 ## Usage

-Enable the globals listener in your PHPUnit configuration:
+Enable the globals annotation extension in your PHPUnit configuration:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>